Project Status Report - November 2013

 Existing Multimodal Conditions

 As we look to the future it is important to have a thorough understanding of where we are now.
-Data have been gathered on all modes of transportation to assess the status of existing conditions.
-These efforts have been documented in a report that will be available on the website shortly.
-The report addresses socioeconomic conditions, highways/bridges, aviation, rail, ports, and public transportation, as well as bicycle and pedestrian modes.
+Data have been gathered on all modes of transportation to assess the status of existing conditions and have been summarized in a Technical Memorandum, which is available on the website.

 Bicycle and Pedestrian Considerations

 The study team has revised the bicycle needs technical memo estimating the costs for outstanding bicycle and pedestrian needs in the state.
 These needs were identified by utilizing the proposed bicycle and pedestrian plans collected from municipalities and MPOs for the SCDOT bicycle GIS database.
 The team has completed revisions to the DRAFT bicycle and pedestrian recommendations memo based on comments from SCDOT's Bicycle and Pedestrian Coordinator.